 The 2021 Crop Report for Stanislaus County showed that, by value, almonds, milk, poultry, cattle, and nursey fruit and nut trees were the top five crops in the County.
 The City of Waterford's top crops were almonds, walnuts and peaches.
 These crops are the most labor intensive during the summer and fall months when harvesting, irrigating and weeding occur.
 However, pruning and land preparation work occurs during the winter and early spring months.
 In addition to the previously stated housing challenges faced by farm workers, is the fact that farm jobs are located in rural areas that historically have had the highest proportions of substandard housing.
 Housing that can be afforded by farm workers is generally of poor quality or inadequately sized.
 Severe housing shortages occur in rural areas at peak harvest times because rural housing markets and State or employer-provided migrant housing centers are not of sufficient capacity to handle large influxes of temporary workers.
 These circumstances lead to overcrowded housing conditions or the use of non-residential structures.
 Currently, there is no formal group housing for farm laborers or seasonal workers in the City of Waterford which leads to overcrowding in small homes or the conversion of garages to living space in farm worker households.
-However, there are two (2) USDA Rural Development Assisted Apartment Projects in Stanislaus County.
+However, there are two (2) USDA Rural Development assisted apartments in Waterford.
+These are listed in Table 383, along with other UDSA Development Assisted Apartment Projects in Stanislaus County.

-TABLE 373
+TABLE 383

-USDA R USDA RURAL DEVELOPMENT
+USDA RURAL DEVELOPMENT

-STA NISLAUS CO UNTY
+STANISLAUS COUNTY

-Name# of UnitsRent Assisted UnitsLocation
+Name # of Units Rent Assisted Units Location

 El Solyo Village 46 46 Patterson

 Garden Apartments 41 41 Oakdale

 Oakdale Apartments 42 41 Oakdale

 Oakridge Apartments 41 40 Oakdale

 Patterson Place Apartments 40 39 Patterson

 Ram Farms Inc. 1 1 Hughson

 Riverview Gardens 42 41 Riverbank

 Stanislaus Flh Ctr Modesto 355 355 Modesto

 Sunrise Vista Apartments 56 55 Waterford

 Waterford Garden Apartments 51 50 Waterford

 Willow Pointe Apartments 25 24 Riverbank

-Source: California Housing Partnership Cor poration •
+Source: California Housing Partnership Corporation